 * Hasbro, Cal-Maine fall after quarterly results

-July 24 (Reuters) - The S&P 500 and the Dow Jones Industrial Average were pulled lower by losses in Johnson & Johnson in late morning trading on Monday, while the Nasdaq was little changed ahead of Google parent Alphabet's earnings report later in the day.
+July 24 (Reuters) - The S&P 500 and the Dow Jones Industrial Average were pulled lower by losses in Johnson & Johnson in early afternoon trading on Monday, while the Nasdaq hit a record high ahead of Google parent Alphabet's earnings report.

-Johnson & Johnson's shares fell 1.5 pct to $133.21 after South Korea's Samsung Bioepis said it started U.S sales of the company's top-selling drug Remicade.
+Johnson & Johnson's shares fell 1.6 pct after South Korea's Samsung Bioepis said it started U.S sales of the company's top-selling drug Remicade.

 Investors are also focusing on the earnings of tech heavyweights as a recent rally in their shares have led to concerns about stretched valuations.